Dartmouth Royal Regatta Sailing

 As you leave Brixham, be sure to look back at the picture-postcard fishing port with pretty colour-washed fishermen’s cottages rising up around the old harbour.
 You will also see other heritage vessels and classic sailing boats as well as fishing trawlers in and around the busy harbour.

-Your voyage will leave from Pilgrim’s home port of Brixham.
-Brixham is a busy fishing port, so watch out for local vessels bringing in their catch, as well as other traditional vessels sailing past.
 After sailing out of Brixham, Pilgrim will take you around Berry Head towards Dartmouth.
 Berry Head is a limestone headland, and this area of outstanding natural beauty is home to colonies of guillemots, black-legged kittiwakes, kestrels and gulls.
 As you sail past the headland, have your binoculars at the ready and keep your eyes peeled for porpoises and dolphins which will often join Pilgrim, playing in the wake of the bow.

 Sailing past Berry Head, look for the lighthouse built in 1906 which has the distinction of being the smallest, but highest sighted lighthouses in the British Isles.
 Its white light can be seen for 14 nautical miles.
 This area is also the site of a Napoleonic Fort built between 1794 and 1804 – Designed to protect Torbay from the French in the days when Torbay was a strategic naval anchorage.